JessiH03/JessiH03.github.io/README.md

-# **Jessica Hassan**

-Undergraduate student at SLIIT

 # **About me**

 I am a creative person with a keen interest to one day change the world!
 Passionate animal and nature lover.
+Currently an undergraduate student at SLIIT.

 # **Educational Qualifications**

--Bsc(Hons) in Biotechnology at Sri Lanka Institute of Information Technology -Completed London(Cambridge) A/Levels and O/Levels at Lyceum International School, Nugegoda
+-Bsc(Hons) in Biotechnology at Sri Lanka Institute of Information Technology (SLIIT) --Completed London(Cambridge) A/Levels and O/Levels at Lyceum International School, Nugegoda

 # **Other Skills**